NVIDIA/NVFlare/docs/programming_guide/fed_job_api.rst

   )
   job.to(controller, "server")

+If the object is a :class:`Controller<nvflare.apis.impl.controller.Controller>` sent to a client, the controller is added to the client app components as a client-side controller.
+The controller can then be used by the :class:`ClientControllerExecutor<nvflare.app_common.ccwf.client_controller_executor.ClientControllerExecutor>`.

 Executor
 --------

-If the object is an :class:`Executor<nvflare.apis.executor.Executor>`, the executor is added to the client app executors.
+If the object is an :class:`Executor<nvflare.apis.executor.Executor>`, it must be sent to a client.
+The executor is added to the client app executors.

 * The ``tasks`` parameter specifies the tasks that the executor is defined the handle.
 * The ``gpu`` parameter specifies which gpus to use for simulating the run on the target.
 * If the object is a :class:`ScriptExecutor<nvflare.app_common.executors.script_executor.ScriptExecutor>`, the task_script_path will be added to the external scripts to be included in the custom directory.
+* If the object is a :class:`ScriptLauncherExecutor<nvflare.app_common.executors.script_launcher_executor.ScriptLauncherExecutor>`, the launch_script will be launched in a subprocess.
+Corresponding :class:`SubprocessLauncher<nvflare.app_common.launchers.subprocess_launcher.SubprocessLauncher>`, :class:`CellPipe<nvflare.fuel.utils.pipe.cell_pipe.CellPipe>`, :class:`MetricRelay<nvflare.app_common.widgets.metric_relay.MetricRelay>`, and :class:`ExternalConfigurator<nvflare.app_common.widgets.external_configurator.ExternalConfigurator>` components will be automatically configured.
 * The :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>` widget is automatically added to convert local events to federated events.

 Example: